tkurtbond/tkurtbond.github.io/posts/2012/09/15/idol-of-the-orcs-s07.rst

 .. admonition:: Meta!

-   Meta knowledge lets us know that :ll:`T.T.` rolled dice to figure out where they would end up, and the characters were lucky!
+   Meta knowledge lets us know that :gm:`T.A.` rolled dice to figure out where they would end up, and the characters were lucky!
 Random teleports, the worst kind!